Maltipoo Breed Information

 - Morkie Poo

 Because the Maltipoos are very new compared to other dog breeds, they don’t have a well-documented history.
-To learn more about this doodle dog, we can take a look back at the history of the Maltese and the Poodle dog breeds.
+To learn more about this designer dog, we can take a look back at the history of the small dog breeds that make up the new breed - the Maltese and the Poodle dog breeds.

 The Maltese, a member of the canine world aristocracy, has been represented in paintings, ceramics, and literature around the world for centuries.
 Sweet, joyful, loving, and eager to please, the Maltese has always been highly appreciated and loved at royal courts and among noble and royal families, often being referred to as “a living piece of jewelry”.
 Known to be extremely friendly and sociable, the Maltese dogs pass on their outgoing nature to the Maltipoo puppy.
 Other traits that the Maltipoo puppies get from the Maltese parent are their forever-young looks, eagerness to please, and playfulness.